rust-lang/rust/active/0000-associated-items.md

 `impl`s, importing a crate could break existing code.

 In practice, these inference benefits can be quite valuable.
-For example, in the `Add` trait given at the beginning of this RFC, the `SUM` output type is immediately known once the input types are known, which can avoid the need for type annotations.
+For example, in the `Add` trait given at the beginning of this RFC, the `Sum` output type is immediately known once the input types are known, which can avoid the need for type annotations.